 (12) If the editor learns from a third party that a published work contains a significant error, the author should promptly retract or correct the paper or provide evidence to the editor of the correctness of the original paper.

 Plagiarism, data fabrication, and image manipulation are not tolerated.
-Plagiarism is not acceptable in the submissions of conference proceedings of Future of Education.
+Plagiarism is not acceptable in the submissions of conference proceedings of the International Conference on Future of Education.
 Plagiarism includes copying text, ideas, images, or data from another source, even from your own publications, without giving any credit to the source.

 Authors are responsible for ensuring that their works are unique and that they fully acknowledge the source of any content which is not entirely the authors’ own.
-The conference proceedings will check articles for plagiarism (i.e. reproducing any content without attribution and permission) and considers the inclusion of plagiarized content to be misconduct by the authors.
+The conference proceedings will check articles for plagiarism (i.e. reproducing any content without attribution and permission) with the use of the software Turnitin and considers the inclusion of plagiarized content to be misconduct by the authors.
 If plagiarism is identified, the COPE guidelines on plagiarism will be followed.

 If plagiarism is detected during the peer review process, the manuscript may be rejected.
 If plagiarism is detected after publication, articles will be withdrawn from the proceedings.